 negative possibilities occur.
 Quite simply, even if these negative possibilities cannot be elminated al-together, their impact on the local community must at least be held in these community must at least be need in check.
-But in order to have those features and control in place, strong and con-tinual community input is needed right from day one and must be built into the design, construction and fu-ture development plan of this China-town development department and its Chi-natown steering committee have in nation steering committee have in mind.
-By its actions so far, the depart-ment has demonstrated that it sees the "Regina Chinatown" only as a way of enticing investors to come to begina to set up business, a scheme ont unlike the Come-by-Chance oil re-ture to the Bricklin motor works.
-"Yet, as we all know, in both cases.
-"Yet, as we all know, in both cases, buck of the public handout soon after an uplic the ublic handout soon after to the time complaining loudy that they buck of the public handout soon after to the time complaining loudy that they change and the second the second second the time complaining loudy that they are all the second the second second the time complaining loudy that they change and the second second second the second second second second second the second second second second second the second sec ment department's investment-enlic-ing scheme, and masquerading as a publicity-supported community agent.
+But in order to have those features and control in place, strong and con-tinual community input is needed right from day one and must be built into the design, construction and fu-ture development plan of this China-town development department and its Chi-natown steering committee have in nations steering committee have in mind.
+By its actions so far, the depart-ment has demonstrated that it sees the "Regina Chinatown" only as a way of enticing investors to come to begina to set up business, a scheme only the Come-by-Chance oil re-time to the Come-by-Chance oil re-nery or the Bricklin motor works.
+Yet, as we all know, in both cases.
+Yet, as we all know, in both cases, the time complaining loudy that they bulk of the public handout soon after the time complaining loudy that they bulk of the public handout soon after the time complaining loudy that they chanadian people.
+The real losers in these and other ans left holding the bag.
+As for the so-called Chinatown steering committee, it has demon-strated that it is merely an investi-ment department's investiment-enticing and brokerage outfit in scheme, and masquerading as a publicity-supported community.

+Obviously, this is not the kind of Chinatown that the city's economic ment department's investment-enlic-ing scheme, and masquerading as a publicity-supported community agent.
 Quite frankly, in terms of social and economic considerations.
 Regina could ill-afford such a scheme, even though it is only peeve-sized by comparison with the abovementioned white elephants.
 Moreover, the local business community could not afford to have a such project, similar in nature - if much scaled-down - to the West Ed-monton Mall, built right on its door-step.
 Nor, indeed, could members of Regina's Chinese community accept something that uses its name, but is insensitive to its interests.
 Clearly, the "Regina Chinatown" is to important a project for the city to leave it to the economic development department and its Chinatown steer-ing committe.
 The time has come for city council, through its personnel and finance committee.
-The time these continues development and function the community accept sonacting the output of the city to leave it to the conomic development department.
-The taite then should proceed to the planing department.
-The latter then should proceed to pland the community-based "Re-gina Chinatown Development Coun-cil" that will co-operate with the local community and seek public input on the design, planning and develop-ment of this Chinatown. will be good for the city and its citizens in the long-run.
-And only this way can members so that their long-term interests will not be compromised in the process.
+The time these control development and fuel or the community accept project.
+Authority to co-ordinate the planning department.
+The latter then should proceed to he planning department.
+The latter then should proceed to planning department.
+The latter then should proceed to pland chinatown.
+Development Coun-cil' that will co-operate with the local community and seek public input on the design, planning and develop-ment of this Chinatown. will be good for the city and its citizens in the long-run.
+And only this way vall the finished the Chinese community be assured that their long-term interests will not be compromised in the process.